 Use of Agents

 It took some planning and correcting to make the AI stick to the architecture and not always take the easiest path to implement a feature.
 The AI has different constraints than a human coder, and doesn’t need the same level of abstractions to reason about the code.
 We have to keep in mind that a significant part of architecture is to keep the code readable and maintainable by humans.
-I can imagine that future architectures which are designed never to be touched by humans, may favor very different choices, but as of late 2025 we are not there yet.
+I can imagine that future architectures which are designed never to be touched by humans, may favor very different choices, but as of early 2026 we are not there yet.

 I started out with a CLAUDE.md file that outlined the architecture I wanted the project to have and stick to.
 During development, it’s good to constantly update this file.
-Once data such as naming conventions, module- and directory structure can easily be inferred from the existing code base, keeping these in the context files adds a significant overhead in extra token use, without improving the performance4.
+Once data such as naming conventions, module- and directory structure can easily be inferred from the existing code base, keeping these in the context files adds a significant overhead in extra token use, without improving the performance5.

 Before developing a feature, it helps to first lay down a development plan in the form of a Markdown document.
 I’ve left this document in the GitHub repository for documentation purposes.
 This plan.md was created in conversation with the agent.
 It’s not a good idea to write it all by hand.
 The purpose of the plan is to keep the AI agent on-task; it is not meant for humans to read.
 Just like with the code, not a single line of the plan was written by hand.